Aniny21/browser-extension-ffmpeg/README.md

 English | [日本語](./README-ja.md)

 ## Overview
-A simple example using ffmpeg.wasm in Chrome and Firefox.
+A simple example of using ffmpeg.wasm with Chrome and Firefox extensions.
 Chrome Extension Manifest V3 is supported.

 ## Installation